filakhtov/gentoo-use-docs/media-libs/mesa.md

 It is recommended to enable this flag if there is a need to deal with encoding and decoding video files using a compatible GPU, e.g. AMD.

 ### valgrind
-Pass the `-Dvalgrind=auto` option to the meson build command.
+Pass the `-Dvalgrind=auto` (`disabled` if the flag is disabled) option to the meson build command.
 Build mesa with Valgrind support.
 Enable some sanitization and additional code to suppress false positive reports from Valgrind in various memory management routines and Kernel calls.
 This has a performance impact.

 This flag should only be enabled if there is a need to run Valgrind tool on the application linked against mesa libraries.